 Hydro.
-A seemingly dull agricultural word that conjures a mischievous smile on the faces of Cannabis consumers when they recall the taste, the intoxicating smell, and the powerful influence of cannabis of this kind.
+A seemingly boring agricultural word that conjures a mischievous smile on the face of Cannabis consumers when they recall the good taste, the intoxicating smell and the powerful influence of cannabis of this kind.

-When a Cannabis consumer notes that the flower in his hands is 'hydro', he usually means that his quality is high and his influence is strong.
+When consumer Cannabis notes that the flower in his hands is 'hydro', he usually means that his quality is high and his influence is strong.

 But why 'Hydro' is good, and in general - what do you mean when you say "Hydro"?

-The hydroponics method, originally intended at all For independent cultivation of food, Broke into public consciousness precisely through cannabis: the fact that the method Based on water instead of soil And can be almost completely automated, has made the system ideal for discreet growth in the home - essential for cannabis growers.
+Hydroponics system, originally designed at all For independent cultivation of food, Broke into public consciousness precisely through cannabis: the fact that the method It is based on water instead of soil And can be almost completely automated, has made the system ideal for discreet growth in the home - essential for cannabis growers.

-The plant, like all plants in nature, receives all its needs from essential elements in its environment: the soil provides it with a firm grip and stability, as well as minerals and micro nutrients.
+The plant, like any other plant in nature, receives all of its needs from essential elements in its environment: the soil provides it with stability and stability, as well as minerals and micro nutrients.
 The sun and the open air provide it with the light and carbon dioxide required for the photosynthesis process.
-The rains provide the ions that turn the food into soil And all these together allow the plant to grow and blossom according to the seasons, genetics and the environment available to it.
+The rains provide the ions that turn the food into soil And all these together allow the plant to grow and bloom according to the seasons, genetics and the environment available to it.

-Hydropower enables virtually anyone who wishes to do so, to transfer the natural environment of the plant into the house, without soil, without sun and without rain. how does?
-It is precisely for this purpose that this guide is written, which is supposed to help you become familiar with the method - which, apart from its great use in the world of cannabis, is also expected to change the future of agriculture and food.
+Hydropower enables virtually anyone who wishes to do so, to transfer the natural environment of the plant into the house, without soil, without sun and without rain. how?
+It is precisely for this purpose that this guide, which is supposed to help you better understand the method, was written - apart from its great use in the cannabis world, it is also expected to change the future of agriculture and food.

-In contrast to theCannabis growth is normal, Hydroponics is a breeding method In a detached and neutral platform, In which the plant feeds on the exact elements and minerals it needs SOLID HYDROPONIC FERTILIZER SOLUTION Which mix in a relatively small amount of water.
+In contrast to theCannabis growth is normal, Hydroponics is a breeding method In a detached and neutral platform, In which the plant is nourished by the exact elements and minerals it needs SOLID HYDROPONIC FERTILIZER SOLUTION Which mix in a relatively small amount of water.